Furfura Sharif

-Furfura Sharif (also known as Phurphura, and Furfura Darbar Sharif) is a village in Jangipara community development block of Srirampore subdivision in Hooghly District in the state of West Bengal, India.
+Furfura is a village in Jangipara community development block of Srirampore subdivision in Hooghly District in the state of West Bengal, India.
 It is a holy place for some Bengali Muslims.
 Before the afternoon prayers, people queue up at the mazar (shrine) of Mohammad Abu Bakr Siddique (1846–1939), a prominent pir (holy person) of the town.
-People say it is the second most prominent mazar in the country after Ajmer Sharif Dargah in Rajasthan.
+People say it is the second most prominent mazar in west bengal after Gazi Pir Mazar in Ghutiari Sharif.

 History

 The masjid built by Muqlish Khan in 1375 is a site for Muslim pilgrimage, especially during the pir's mela (fair).
 It attracts a large number of pilgrims during Urs festival.
 Oral tradition holds that the Bagdi (Barga Kshatriya) king who ruled here was defeated by Shah Kabir Halibi and Karamuddin, both of whom were killed in the battle.
 Their tombs are revered to this day by both Hindus and Muslims.
 Veracity of the account and other details are unstudied.

 Furfura Sharif contains the mazar of one Pir Mohammad Abu Bakr Siddique and his five sons, popularly known as the Panch Huzur Qeblah.
 He was a social and religious reformer, who founded charitable institutes, orphanages, madrasas, schools and learning centers.
 He encouraged female education by establishing a School for girls in Furfura Sharif named Siddiqua High School.
 He was the founder of the "Order Of Furfura Sharif" or "Silsila-e-Furfura Sharif" and a religious congregation observed on the 21st 22nd and 23rd of Falgun Bengali month (Approx 5, 6 & 7 March).